mother-of-all-self-hosting/ansible-role-ntfy/docs/configuring-ntfy.md

 ### Web App

 The web app lets you subscribe and publish messages to ntfy topics.
 To use it, you can do so by going to the hostname specified above (`example.com`) on the browser.
-Note that the web app only runs in the browser locally (after downloading the JavaScript).

 See [this page](https://docs.ntfy.sh/subscribe/web/) of the official documentation for details about how to use the web app.